kurron/aws-ecs-compose-experiment/README.md

 If you want to increase the number of instances of your container run `bin/scale-service.sh 3` and it will increase the desired count from 1 to 3.
 Within moments, you should have 3 instances of Nginx running in your cluster.

+##Stopping Services
+Use the `bin/stop-service.sh` script to shutdown all running instances of your service.
+The service definition will remain in
+ECS and can be scaled up at a later date.

 #Troubleshooting

 #License and Credits